chapel-lang/chapel/doc/rst/developer/bestPractices/buildingdocs.rst

 Linking within and between files
 --------------------------------

-Linking within the same file
+Linking within and between files in https://chapel-lang.org/docs/
  - Create a label right before the target section heading, ``.. _section-label:``.
- - Use ``:ref:`section-label``` elsewhere in the same document.

-Linking between files when both files are in https://chapel-lang.org/docs/.
- - RST files in the ``docs/rst/`` or ``test/release/examples/primers/``
+ - Use ``:ref:`section-label``` elsewhere in the same document or in any other document that will end up in RST files in the ``docs/rst/`` or ``test/release/examples/primers/`` subdirectory trees.
-   subdirectory trees can refer to each other and when they are converted to html, those are converted to links.
- - The file being linked to has a ``.. _file-tag-name:`` at the top of it.
- - The file linking to another file uses ``:ref:`file-tag-name``` anywhere in the text.
  - See https://github.com/chapel-lang/chapel/blob/main/test/release/examples/primers/interopWithC.chpl
    for an example of ``:ref:`readme-libraries``` that links to the html for